3milesWind/Vue.js_evolution/README.md

 * When used with the v=for directive, the key attribute should always have a unique value in each iterator

-* without keys, Vue uses an algorithm that minimuzes element movement and tries to patch/reuse elements of the same type in place as much as possible
+* without keys, Vue uses an algorithm that minimizes element movement and tries to patch/reuse elements of the same type in place as much as possible

-* Not using keys is only suitable when your list render output does not repy on temporary Dom state or child component state
+* Not using keys is only suitable when your list render output does not rely on temporary Dom state or child component state

-* Althgough the default behavior of patching is more efficient, it can lead to problems
+* Although the default behavior of patching is more efficient, it can lead to problems

-* a typpical value to provide to the key attribute is the id property is an Object.
+* a typical value to provide to the key attribute is the id property is an Object.
 But any unique property will do as long as its not non-primitive value like Object or arrays

 #### V-for Directive